sgango/Y1-Project/README.md

 * Running a notebook locally and seeing "Hbox" text output instead of progress bars?
     * Follow the instructions in [this GitHub issue](https://github.com/tqdm/tqdm/issues/394#issuecomment-384743637).

-Any other problems?
-Let us know by [opening an issue](https://github.com/sgango/Y1-Project/issues/new).